Tributes pour in for 'Sherlock' actress Una Stubbs who has died aged 84

 Tributes have been paid to Una Stubbs, the actress known for her work in Sherlock, EastEnders and Till Death Us Do Part, who has died aged 84.

-The actress, who found fame in Cliff Richard’s 1963 film Summer Holiday before starring in the hit sitcom Till Death Us Do Part and its ’80s follow-ups, died after a few months of illness, her agent Rebecca Blond confirmed to the BBC.
+The actress, who found fame in Cliff Richard’s 1963 film Summer Holiday before starring in the hit sitcom Till Death Us Do Part and its ’80s follow-ups, died after a few months of illness, her agent Rebecca Blond confirmed to the BBC today (August 12).

 As well as starring as Caroline Bishop in EastEnders and as Miss Bat in the children’s programme The Worst Witch, Stubbs also appeared in comedies including The Catherine Tate Show and Benidorm.
 In Sherlock she portrayed Mrs Hudson, Holmes and Watson’s landlady.